jongsoo1203/RefrigeratorWaterDispenser/README.md

 ### 4. Web App

-We chose to use Next.js and Tailwind CSS to develop a simple yet useful UI to keep track of the water consumption of each user.
+We chose to use Next.js, React and Tailwind CSS to develop a simple yet useful UI to keep track of the water consumption of each user.

 ### 5. Custom Feature